Surefire Home Inspections is OPEN!!!

 The American Society of Home Inspectors, ASHI for short, is the American standard and certification network ensuring your home is inspected by a qualified professional.
-Surefire is ASHI certified!
+Surefire is an ASHI affiliate member!
 ASHI also offers a great wealth of information for home buyers.
 Take a look HERE for more information.

 Is a home inspection

 Surefire can make this comparison; the average repair costs found during an inspection is greater than the average home inspection costs.
 This means if negotiations and repairs go according to plan, you are actually saving money in the long run by having an inspection performed on a home you are buying.